chef/supermarket/README.md

   export REDIS_URL="redis://${DOCKER_IP}:6379/0/supermarket"
   ```

+**NOTE:** You will still need a version of PostgreSQL installed on the local
+filesystem for development libraries to be available for building the `pg` gem.
+See the instructions for locally running PostgreSQL below, but omit the steps
+where a service is started.

 ##### As Locally Running Processes

 1. Install Postgres - There are a few ways to get PostgreSQL running on OS X